 Each capsule works out to about $1.50 depending on the roast.
 You can only use Cumulus Coffee pods since they’re a custom shape, and there aren’t any off-brand options right now.

 That’s more expensive than something like a Keurig pod.
 But it’s still a lot cheaper than buying nitro cold brew out.
-Where I live, a nitro is easily $7 to $9.
+Where I live in San Francisco, a nitro is easily $7 to $9 a cup.

-They offer a range of options including medium roast, light and dark roast, decaf, espresso-forward capsules like Sospeso, and everyday blends like Ritual Medium.
-If cold coffee is part of your daily routine, the cost makes sense.
-If it’s occasional, it probably doesn’t.
+They offer a solid range too, including medium roast, light and dark roast, decaf, espresso-forward capsules like Sospeso, and everyday blends like Ritual Medium.
+If cold coffee is part of your daily routine, the per-cup cost makes sense.
+If it’s occasional, it probably doesn’t pencil out.

 Size And Counter Space Reality Check